abreen/Presto/README.md

 presto
 ======

 `presto` is a Python script that helps maintain a static website from Markdown sources.
-It was written on `csa2.bu.edu` to fit the... unique requirements of that system.
+It was written as a custom solution for using Markdown on a restrictive web server, as an alternative to other static website publishers that require elaborate libraries or superuser privileges.
+Its only requirement is Python 3.2 or newer.

 Usage
 -----

-Try `python3.3 presto.py` from this directory.
-If you don't use Python 3.3, bad things might happen.
+`presto` is a command-line program, and it runs with no arguments.

 When `presto` runs, it will determine which draft Markdown files have changed since last time.
 It will only update the HTML for those files.